entando/entando-docs/vuepress/docs/next/tutorials/solution/install-standard-demo.md

      `standard-demo-content-bundle`

      1. Click on the bundle entry
-     2. In the pop-up box, click "Deploy"
+     2. In the pop-up window, click "Deploy"
-     3. Click on the "Install" button that appears in this same pop-up box once the bundle deploys
+     3. In this same pop-up window, click "Install"
+     >Note: It may take several minutes to download Linux images for the microservices and install related assets.
+Container initialization for `standard-demo-banking-bundle` and `standard-demo-customer-bundle` microservices are especially time-consuming.
-     4. Exit out of the pop-up box
+     4. Exit out of the pop-up window
      5. Repeat steps 1-4 for each bundle

      ![sd-cloud-hub.png](./sd-images/sd-cloud-hub.png)

-   >Note: Each installation can take several minutes while the application downloads Linux images for the microservices and installs related assets.
-The `standard-demo-banking-bundle` and `standard-demo-customer-bundle` include microservices that require container initializations and take longer to install.

      ::: tip
      These bundles will appear in your Local Hub with abbreviated names: